Stop asking “why am I so unmotivated to work?” and start asking “what do I need to do my best work”

 If you feel you aren’t good enough, what’s driving that story in your head?
 Is it the quantity of work you are facing and feeling unsupported by your administration?
 Perhaps you find yourself looking at the mountain of to-do’s and feeling like you’ll never get it all done.
 Or you leave the office rewriting encounters in your head, focusing on how you should have done this or that differently?

 Change the storyline by reflecting on what you did well and what went right.
 Look back at your progress over the last few months, rather than at your unending to-do list.
 Hug your inner critic into silence.

-A perspective of not feeling purposeful, able to contribute, and continually failing motivates you to stay in the bed with covers over your head.
+A perspective of not feeling purposeful, able to contribute, continually failing motivates you to stay in the bed with covers over your head.
 If you want to change the direction of your motivation, change your mindset.